gashki/support-player-react/README.md

 ## Description

-CS:GO is a multiplayer first-person shooter in which teams use in-game currency to buy weapons and utility to secure multiple objective-based rounds to win the match.
+CS:GO is a multiplayer first-person shooter in which teams use in-game currency to buy weapons and utility to secure objective-based rounds.

 Support Player allows you to search, upload, and catalog in-game grenade placements to help you gain a competitive advantage over your opponents.